Fees and Insurance

 Also, to be assured that your personal data and the details of your therapy treatment will not be shared with an insurance company and be in a permanent electronic health record is a great benefit.
 When you pay for counseling yourself, your complete privacy is assured within the limits of state and federal laws.
 In addition to privacy, flexible scheduling, variable session lengths, and possible online sessions when you travel are things that can help make therapy work best for you.

-Presently, our providers are in-network providers for Blue Cross Blue Shield & Blue Choice and Medicare (not Medicaid) and out- of- network providers for other all other insurance companies.
-We can discuss how billing insurance works for in-network and out-of-network plans, during your phone consultation.
+Presently, our providers are in-network providers for Blue Cross Blue Shield, Blue Choice, United HealthCare, Medicare (not Medicaid) and out-of-network providers for other all other insurance companies.
+We can discuss how billing insurance works for in-network and out-of-network plans during your phone consultation.

 If you have more questions about your insurance coverage, please speak with your insurance company directly.
 We encourage you to jot down all of your questions and contact your insurance company who can provide you with the most accurate information about your individual policy.
 Just look at the back of your card and call the number that is listed for mental health and/or behavioral health services.
 Below are some questions I encourage you to add to your list.